lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 [^5]: Twitter has recently worked to bring continuity to conversations by [adding vertical blue lines between @-replies](https://blog.twitter.com/2013/keep-up-with-conversations-on-twitter) in the home feed and by showing all threaded @-replies on tweet detail pages.
 While these changes make it easier for users to catch up on a conversation that's already happened, they don't make it easier to participate in a conversation as it's happening.

 [^6]: It would also be interesting to make it easy for users to cross-post messages from Twig back to Twitter.
 Perhaps if a user long-pressed on one of their sent Twig messages, then a modal dialogue would appear showing that message as one or more tweets, combined with the usernames of the participants and a link to the conversation.
-Twig users could also perhaps then tweet directly from Twig's message compose text box as they were sending messages to the conversation, but that might create too much noise on Twitter.

 [1]: http://www.sec.gov/Archives/edgar/data/1418091/000119312513424260/d564001ds1a.htm